TheKnightCoder/Ansible-Networking/README.md

 ### Start ARA and Ansible container:
 1. SSH into vagrant VM (see [Running VM / Vagrant File](#running-vm--vagrant-file))
-2. Enter the following command:
+2. Enter the following command on **first ever** run:
-<pre><code>cd /vagrant && docker-compose run --service-ports --rm --name ara -d ara  && docker-compose run --service-ports --rm ansible</code></pre>
+<pre><code>cd /vagrant && docker-compose run --service-ports  --name ara -d ara  && docker-compose run --service-ports --rm ansible</code></pre>
+3. Enter the following command on subsequent runs:
+<pre><code>cd /vagrant && docker start ara  && docker-compose run --service-ports --rm ansible</code></pre>
 >  - cd /vagrant - change directory to Ansible folder
 >  - docker-compose run - starts the container using the configuration in the `docker-compose.yml` file
 >  - --name <container name> - specifies container name
 >  - --service-ports - maps the ports defined in the `docker-compose.yml` file
 >  - -d - run in detached mode
->  - --rm - remove container on exit (Not working on ara container?)
+>  - --rm - remove container on exit (Not working with ARA container)

 Note: docker-compose up is not used as the ansible container needs to run bash in interactive mode